Dead Space Ignition: Synopsis

 Dead Space: Ignition takes place in the year 2510, directly before the events of Dead Space 2.
 The action takes place on the Sprawl, a space station built in the remains of Saturn's moon Titan in a period where humanity survived near-extinction due to resource depletion by mining other planets.
 The events of Ignition detail the opening outbreak of reanimated mutated corpses referred to outside the game as "Necromorphs", setting up the opening of Dead Space 2.

 Sprawl engineer Franco Delille begins his working day with girlfriend Sarah Andarsyn, with the Sprawl's maintenance workforce spread thin due to a recent glut of system malfunctions.
 The station is eventually attacked by Necromorphs, and the pair are forced to run while receiving further missions.
 During their time together, Delille receives private messages from the Church of Unitology, eventually rousing Andarsyn's suspicions.

 The game's narrative diverges between fixing a lighting failure, or resolving a hostage situation caused by an unhinged resident.
 Regardless of the path chosen Andarsyn will die, either through circumstance or because Delille is forced to kill her to proceed with the Church's mission.
 Delille then proceeds with his mission from the Unitologists; finding and rescuing series protagonist Isaac Clarke from an EarthGov asylum.
-Delille appears in the opening of Dead Space 2, freeing Isaac before being killed and transformed into a Necromorph.
+Delille appears briefly in the beginning of Dead Space 2, freeing Isaac before being killed and transformed into a Necromorph.